 Twin Peaks, which is among the places to visit in San Francisco, is the second largest peak after Mount Davidson.
 Offering stunning views of the Bay Area, these hills are a world-renowned tourist attraction.
 Originally called ‘Los Pechos de la Choca’ by the Spanish settlers, these two adjacent hills offer postcard views and a treasure trove of animal and plant diversity.
 Most visitors to Twin Peaks walk or bike to the highest parking lot in the north to enjoy 180-degree views of the Bay Area.

 These unique and desolate hills have one of the best views of the city and bay.
 If you want to hike along the trails on the north and south peaks with breathtaking views, you can go to the north hill park area.
 There is an abundance of animals and plants in this area, and the higher you get to the top, the more likely you will see these creatures.
-Alongside the peaks is a 64-acre park that gives you an idea of
+Alongside the peaks is a 64-acre park that gives you an idea of what San Francisco looked like before it was today.

 The best way to access it is to take a 0.7-mile hike up the road to the two peaks, where you’ll find 360-degree views that transcend the north peak.
 Additional trails follow the park’s south and east slopes.
 To extend your walk, you can continue from Twin Peaks Boulevard to Portola Drive to Glen Canyon Park, 1.2 miles from Creek to Peaks Trail.